lc06/python_for_postgresql/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PPSQL's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Check out the :doc:`Lab2 Python for Database` section for basic information about using python to manipulate PostgreSQL database.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Lab7 Using Python to Manipulate PostgreSQL Database` section for further information about using python to manipulate spatial data from PostgreSQL database.

 .. note::